 Creating an S Corp is a way to make your company more focused on its business and less focused on tax issues.

-When starting out, it’s important that you create both C Corporation status, as well as IRS recognition of this form for future considerations such, as paying yourself a salary from earnings within the firm or even converting back if needed at some point down the road so there won’t be any penalties involved in doing so.
+When starting, you must create both C Corporation status, as well as IRS recognition of this form for future considerations such, as paying yourself a salary from earnings within the firm or even converting back if needed at some point down the road so there won’t be any penalties involved in doing so.

 Obtain Business License